EliasGcf/gobarber-api/README.md

 # Create the instance of redis using docker
 $ docker run --name gobarber-redis -p 6379:6379 -d -t redis:alpine

-# Make a copy of 'ormconfig.example.json' to 'ormconfig.json'
-# and set the values, if they are not filled,
-# to connect with docker database containers
-$ cp ormconfig.example.json ormconfig.json

 # Once the services are running, run the migrations
 $ yarn typeorm migration:run